John Tunstall: Death

 Finding Tunstall, his hands, and the horses gone, a sub-posse broke from the main posse and went in pursuit.
-But these horses were not covered by any legal action.
+However, these horses were not covered by any legal action.

-Deputies Jesse Evans, Hill, Morton (and probably Frank Baker) rode ahead after Tunstall.
-Evans, Morton, and Hill caught up with Tunstall and his men, in an area covered with scrub timber a few miles from Lincoln.
+Deputies Jesse Evans, Henry Hill, Morton (and probably Frank Baker) rode ahead after Tunstall.
+Evans, Morton, and Hill caught up with Tunstall and his men in an area covered with scrub timber a few miles from Lincoln.
 Tunstall, the nine horses, and his hired guns were spread out along the narrow trail.
 Bonney, who was riding drag, alerted the others.
 The deputies began firing without warning.
 Tunstall's hands galloped off through the brush to a hilltop overlooking the trail.
-Tunstall first stayed with his horses, then rode away, but was pursued by the three deputies.
+Tunstall first stayed with his horses, then rode away but was pursued by the three deputies.

 Only the three deputies survived the following confrontation.
 The historian Robert Utley writes that Tunstall may have surrendered or he may just as easily have drawn his sidearm and tried to defend himself from Deputies Morton, Hill, and Evans.
-Either way, the shooting began and Tunstall died instantly when hit by two rifle bullets; one in the chest and another that ripped through his brain.
-In the aftermath, Tunstall's supporters, "claimed that he was murdered in cold blood".
+Either way, the shooting began and Tunstall died instantly when hit by two rifle bullets, one in the chest and another that ripped through his brain.
+In the aftermath, Tunstall's supporters "claimed that he was murdered in cold blood".
 Supporters of the House, however, "insisted that he had been shot down while resisting arrest by a lawfully commissioned deputy sheriff of Lincoln County."
-John Tunstall died less than three weeks before his birthday.
-He was 24 years old.
+Tunstall was 24 years old.